brainhack-school2025/Barbu-Images10K/README.md

 You can view the full project and explore the carousels here:
 [**Image10k Compendium Website**](https://sarabarbu.github.io/Images10k-compendium/)

- **Note:** Only a limited set of images is included on the website due to GitHub storage and bandwidth constraints.
+ **Note** Only a limited set of images is included on the website due to GitHub storage and bandwidth constraints.

- **Note:** The interactive carousels (Dash apps) **require Python to run**, so they won’t launch directly in the website view.
+ **Note** The interactive carousels (Dash apps) **require Python to run**, so they won’t launch directly in the website view.

 ###  To view the carousels interactively on the Website: